How to read crochet patterns!

-Most patterns use a specific yarn and many crocheters prefer to use the same yarn.
+Most patterns use a specific yarn and many crocheters prefer to use the same yarn as the designer.
 To help you get that yarn, some patterns include stockist information – this will either be a shop that stocks the yarn or details of the manufacturer’s stockist helpline or webpage.

-Some patterns will list all the abbreviations it uses, while some patterns won’t list any but will include a list of abbreviations elsewhere in the publication, such as at the back of a book.
-In Simply Crochet, we list the standard abbreviations on page 92 and then list any special or unusual abbreviations on each pattern with an explanation so that you can practice them.
+Some patterns will list all the abbreviations they use, while some patterns won’t list any but will include a list of abbreviations elsewhere in the publication, such as at the back of a book or on a web page.

 7. Different Sizes

-Any other important information you need to know about the pattern will be here, so make sure you read it before you start.
+Any other important information you need to know about the pattern will be in the notes section, so make sure you read it before you start.
 This panel will often contain golden nuggets of information that will save you hours.

-At the end of a row or round, you’ll often find a number or a set of numbers, usually in square brackets – this is the stitch count and it’s a good idea to check your stitch count, which tells you how many complete stitches you should have made in that row.
+At the end of a row or round, you’ll often find a number or a set of numbers, usually in square brackets (although this can differ between publications).
+This is your stitch count, which tells you how many complete stitches you should have made in that row.
 These are particularly handy when working rows with multiple different stitches involved.

-Understanding the different elements of a crochet pattern.
+Understanding the asterisks and brackets in a crochet pattern.

 Ch2, (puff st, ch1) in next dc and each dc around, ss to top of beg ch-2 to join.